kumahq/kuma/README.md

 Built by Envoy contributors at Kong 🦍.

 **Need help?** Kuma has been built to be easy to install and use.
-However, if you need get stuck and need help, you can [contact and chat](https://kuma.io/community) with the community in real-time.
+However, if you get stuck and need help, you can [contact and chat](https://kuma.io/community) with the community in real-time.
 We are here to help.

 ## Features